Mental Health

 Caitlin Harper

 SSRIs, or selective serotonin reuptake inhibitors, and SNRIs, or serotonin and norepinephrine reuptake inhibitors, are two different types of antidepressants.
-SSRIs increase serotonin levels in the brain, while SNRIs increase both serotonin and norepinephrine levels.
+SSRIs work by increasing the level of serotonin in the brain, while SNRIs increase both serotonin and norepinephrine levels.

 It can be hard to understand how different antidepressants work and which is the best fit for you.
-While your best resource is your doctor, it never hurts to do some homework beforehand so you have a better idea of what might be available to you so you can make the best decision for your care.
+While your best resource is your doctor or psychiatrist, it never hurts to do some homework beforehand.
+This knowledge helps you have a better idea of what might be available so you can make the best decision for your care.

 If your levels of neurotransmitters are already low, reuptake can reduce the amount of neurotransmitters in the brain.
-By blocking the reuptake of neurotransmitters and keeping the levels of neurotransmitters high, reuptake inhibitors increase the amount of neurotransmitters circulating or working at one time, which can have a positive effect on your mood.
+By blocking the reuptake of neurotransmitters and keeping their levels high, reuptake inhibitors increase the amount of neurotransmitters circulating or working at one time.
+This increased activity can have a positive effect on your mood.

-There are three neurotransmitters that antidepressants can target in order to help regulate your mood: dopamine, norepinephrine, and serotonin.
-Each one works a bit differently.
+There are three neurotransmitters that antidepressants can target to help regulate your mood: dopamine, norepinephrine, and serotonin.
+Each one plays a role in mood regulation and works a bit differently.

-While the aim of reuptake inhibitors is essentially the same, SSRIs and SNRIs have slightly different ways of achieving a similar end.
+While the aim of reuptake inhibitors is essentially the same, the difference between SSRI and SNRI medications lies in their slightly different approaches to achieving similar results.

-An SSRI is any of a class of antidepressants that are thought to act by blocking the reuptake of serotonin into serotonin-containing presynaptic neurons in the central nervous system.
+An SSRI is any of a class of antidepressants that work by blocking the reuptake of serotonin into serotonin-containing nerve cells in the central nervous system.
+This action leads to increased serotonin levels in the brain.

 Examples of SSRIs (with their brand names in parenthesis):